comerc/budva43/README.md

 ### With direct TDLib

-Install by [instruction](https://github.com/zelenin/go-tdlib/blob/master/README.md) with this option:
+Install by [instruction](https://github.com/zelenin/go-tdlib/blob/master/README.md) with this options:

-> Install built TDLib to /usr/local instead of placing the files to td/tdlib.
+- Install built TDLib to /usr/local instead of placing the files to td/tdlib.
+- Choose which compiler you want to use to build TDLib: clang (recommended)

 ## Applied Technologies